 The cold and blistering winter season can make it challenging to venture outside the comforts of home.
 Whether ducking out to grab lunch or meeting up for a dinner date, dining out can feel like much more of a chore with snow and slush stacked against you.
 Instead of trying to make a run for it, try out these comfort food ideas at home.

 Winter-seasonal vegetables offer a unique freshness to any dish.
 Plus, opting to stock up on items that thrive in winter months can also help to avoid expensive imports of unseasonable items.
-Try incorporating any of these winter vegetables in your salads and recipes, or roast them up with your favorite seasoning for a healthy and easy side serving when it comes to winter comfort food.
+Try incorporating any of these winter vegetables in your salads and recipes, or roast them up with your favorite seasoning for a heathy and easy side serving when it comes to winter comfort food.

 - Celery root